ScaledMarkets/dabl/langref/README.md

 ## Literal String Values

-A DABL string value literal does not need to be quoted unless it contains embedded whitespace.
-A quoted string literal can continue across multiple lines.
+A string literal must be delimited by double quotes, and can continue across multiple lines.
 For example, the following is a two-line string value that contains one embedded line break:

 <pre>
 "This string value contains